KediDili/VanillaPlusProfessions/compatibility.md

 If you want to use the VPP API:
 1) Copy [``IVanillaPlusProfessions.cs``](https://github.com/KediDili/VanillaPlusProfessions/blob/main/Compatibility/IVanillaPlusProfessions.cs) in Compatibility folder to your project.
 2) Delete the elements that you don't need, as the API may change anytime this will help your version to be compatible as long as possible.
-3) Copy [``Talent.cs``](https://github.com/KediDili/VanillaPlusProfessions/blob/main/Talents/Talent.cs) in Talents folder to your project (Do this only if you are a custom skill mod author who wants to add a custom talent tree for VPP.
-Otherwise, ignore this step.)
-4) Request it through SMAPI's ModRegistry.
+3) Request it through SMAPI's ModRegistry.

 If your add any new things of these following things, you might need to use the API for compatibility with these features:
 | Mod Feature     | VPP Feature                   |